Oh hi! I’m Leonor, a mostly self-taught fibre artist based in gorgeous Edinburgh, Scotland. Eleanor Shadow is my creative alter-ego, if you will.

 Let’s stay in touch!

-Subscribe to our mailing list to get 20% off your first purchase, plus exclusive deals and news.
+Subscribe to my mailing list and get 10% off your first purchase, plus access to exclusive deals and more.